 Compassionate Ohio attorneys working for you

 When you are being treated for a work-related injury, you need to focus on getting better and returning to work as soon as possible.
 At Clements, Taylor, Butkovich & Cohen, L.P.A., Co., we understand this and do everything possible to make the workers compensation system live up to its promises and work for you.
 Payment of your medical bills is one of the primary benefits of workers comp.
 Your treatment plan and recovery may be negatively impacted if your claim has been approved, but your doctors and medical providers are not getting paid.
 If this happens, our experienced job injury attorneys can be of assistance.
+In some cases, medical providers may suggest that you need to pay these bills yourself, and then be reimbursed.
+But if the expenses go into the thousands of dollars – particularly in cases of hospitalization or surgical procedures – then it is simply too much of a financial burden to ask you to shoulder the expense before the Bureau of Workers Compensation reimburses you.
+In actuality, the BWC should be paying those bills outright, as soon as medical services are rendered.

 Why aren’t my doctor bills being paid?